visualopsholdings/zmqarduino/README.md

 - Added support for multiple arduinos.

 ### 29 Jul 2023
-- Allow comminication with devices that don't have IDs and use the device paths rather Thank name
+- Allow communication with devices that don't have IDs and use the device paths rather Thank name

+### 2 Sep 2023
+- Add cadence and baud rate parameters.